Mixed five-point correlators in the 3d Ising model: Introduction

 In \cite{Li:2023tic, Poland:2023bny} it was observed that one can improve the accuracy of the truncation method (originally developed in \cite{Gliozzi:2013ysa, Gliozzi:2014jsa}), for the $\sigma \times \sigma$ operator product expansion (OPE) in the critical 3d Ising model, by approximating the truncated contributions with their counterparts from mean field theory (MFT).
 In \cite{Poland:2023bny} we also demonstrated that the truncated contributions in the $\sigma \times \sigma$ OPE in the five-point correlator $\langle\sigma\sigma\epsilon\sigma\sigma\rangle$ can be accurately approximated by the corresponding contributions in a disconnected five-point correlator.
 This allowed us to accurately compute some of the OPE coefficients involving two spinning states and the scalar $\epsilon$ state.

 In this paper we show that this same technique can be applied to other five-point correlators containing $\sigma$, $\epsilon$, and $\epsilon'$ states.
 We will evaluate these correlators using the $\sigma \times \sigma$ and $\sigma \times \epsilon$ OPEs.
 In all cases involving the irrelevant scalar $\epsilon'$, $\epsilon'$ would appear as the middle operator in the correlator.
 Since we do not consider the OPE with the middle operator, we therefore expect that its large conformal dimension will not dramatically slow down the convergence of the OPE expansions.
 Using this approach, we compute several previously unknown OPE coefficients.
+The OPE coefficients that we obtain here can be also used as inputs for the Hamiltonian truncation technique (see eg.~\cite{Fitzpatrick:2022dwq}), which is a non-perturbative method for studying quantum field theories along the RG flow induced by deformations of a conformal field theory.

 In \cite{Hu:2023xak} it was established that one can also accurately determine OPE coefficients in the critical 3d Ising model by regularizing it on the fuzzy sphere \cite{Zhu:2022gjc}.
 In this work we will compare our results with those of \cite{Hu:2023xak} and also use the code developed in \cite{Zhou:2025liv} to compute fuzzy-sphere predictions for some additional OPE coefficients that we determined by means of the five-point bootstrap.
 We observe that the results are nontrivially consistent between the two approaches.